This page is a compilation of all the tools that I use day-to-day in no particular order.

 It’s my favorite code editor when I’m not doing Swift development.
 It’s fast, extensible, customizable, and works incredibly well with Typescript.

-NetNewsWire is my favorite RSS reader.
-It works on iOS and macOS, it’s designed following Apple’s human interface guidelines, and it’s open-source.
-Moreover, I’m fan of its creator blog.
+Reeder is my favorite RSS and read-later reader.
+It works on iOS and macOS and it’s designed following Apple’s human interface guidelines.

 GitHub is my favorite remote Git provider.
 I built my curriculum into it.
 I got very used to the product, its interface, and I provides everything I need when building software: pull requests, issues, discussions, continuous integration.